PhoneSwitchBoard/Switchboard-Website/_services/recordings.md

 weight: 2
 ---

-All calls made or received on **Switchboard Cloud** are automatically recorded.
+All calls made or received on **Switchboard Cloud™** are automatically recorded.

 To access your call Recordings, go to the `Recordings` menu option.